BarbaraPruz/in_the_news-cli-app/in_the_news/README.md

 # InTheNews

-This CLI Gem provides access to the "In The News" stories on the Christian Science Monitory web page
+This CLI Gem provides information about the most viewed stories on the Christian Science Monitor web page

 ## Installation